Degree completed in 2022.

 Taste Shaping Natures: A multimodal ethnography of translated fermentation in the New/er Nordic Cuisine

-Josh is conducting his doctoral research in Copenhagen, funded through the Mortimer May Scholarship at Hertford College.
+Josh completed his degree in 202.
+He conducted his doctoral research in Copenhagen, funded through the Mortimer May Scholarship at Hertford College.
 He holds an MPhil in History and Philosophy of Science from Cambridge, where he conducted research on histories of domestication and experimental evolution research, the philosophy of biological individuality, and how historical field sciences, colonialism, and past agricultures have shaped contemporary conservation practices in the Pacific Northwest of North America.
 Prior to this, he worked in culinary research & development for four years with Nordic Food Lab, a non-profit organisation in Copenhagen that conducted open-source experimental research on taste and food diversity, such as with insects, wild plants, and fermentation techniques.
 He earned his BA in the Humanities at Yale where he studied literature, philosophy, and sustainable food systems.

 Josh follows the 'translated' fermentation practices of leading chefs and fermentors at three sites in Copenhagen (Restaurant noma, Restaurant Amass, and Empirical Spirits) who are combining traditional fermentation techniques from different cultures with Nordic raw materials to create foods that have never existed before.
 Their stated goal is solely the creation of new flavours; but based on how quickly and rhizomatically microbes reproduce and adapt to new environments, it is possible, if not probable, that these convivial experiments may be bringing new kinds of ecologies and even new organisms into being.
 Certainly they are creating new kinds of microbe-human relationships: using a combination of multispecies ethnography, metagenomic sequencing, and collaborative experiment, Josh traces how microbial and human collaborators are shaping each other's behaviours, bodies and appetites in emergent ways.